Introduction to Pumas

 We can then plot the simulated observations by using the sim_plot

-sim_plot(inf_2cmt_lin_turnover, sims, observations = :dv)
+sim_plot(inf_2cmt_lin_turnover, sims; observations = :dv)

 Note that we can further modify the plot, see Customizing Plots.
 For example,